 Agritopia: Joe’s Farm Grill for a locally-sourced organic lunch

 Agritopia is a community on the edge of the City Limitless® rural/urban interface in Mesa.
 It is an “urban farm” designed to flourish in the urban setting.
 Instead of a huge field of one crop, you’ll find a patchwork of numerous specialty crops.
 New York Times named Agritopia the leading ‘agri-hood’ in the country.
-Agritopia boasts same-day harvest offerings sold at The Farm Stand, as well as the fresh food being served at Joe’s Farm Grill and The Coffee Shop.
+Agritopia boasts same-day harvest offerings sold at The Farm Store, as well as the fresh food being served at Joe’s Farm Grill and The Coffee Shop.
 All of the produce grown on the farm is grown under the USDA organic protocol.
 Their family homestead – a ranch-style, slump block home – has been converted into a 60’s era mid-century modern diner, Joe’s Farm Grill.
 The 100-year old trees have remained and features like a butterfly roof and open breezeway that make for an airy patio with shade.
 Featured on Diners, Drive-Ins and Dives with Guy Fieri – here they do common food done uncommonly well.

 After enjoying this local food tour on the Mesa’s Fresh Foodie Trail®, guests will be returned to their hotels at approximately 3:00pm.